 With the new feature Events Dispatcher, it's now possible to export Batch SDK activities (i.e data) to several external platforms.

-The article describes how to tag your push or in-app campaigns to make it works smoothly with the Firebase, Google Analytics and AT Internet dispatcher.
+The article describes how to tag your push or in-app campaigns to make them work smoothly with the Firebase, Google Analytics and AT Internet dispatcher.

 Note: The article only describes the behaviour of the dispatchers developed by Batch.
 If you have created your own dispatcher, this guide might not be accurate.

 The Firebase and Google Analytics dispatchers use the UTM tags (like on a lot of Google services) from your campaign to dispatch a new set of data on Firebase or Google Analytics.

 Note: The Google Analytics SDK has been sunsetted since October 2019 for non-Google Analytics 360 customers, meaning if you still use it on a free Google Analytics account, no data will be available and you must migrate to Firebase.

 The dispatcher gathers the values of utm_campaign, utm_source and utm_medium from the deeplink URL and from the custom payload of your campaign.

 The tags utm_source and utm_medium are optional because they have a default value of batch and push accordingly.